Axel--/Naut-for-reddit/README.md

 ## Installation

-1. [Download](https://github.com/Axel--/Naut-for-reddit/releases/latest) the Latest Naut Release.
-2. Navigate to `/r/YourSubreddit/about/stylesheet`.
+1. Navigate to `/r/YourSubreddit/about/stylesheet`.
-3. Paste the CSS from the `Naut 4 - Main CSS File.css` file into the Stylesheet text area.
+2. Paste the CSS from the `Naut 4 - Main CSS File.css` file into the Stylesheet text area.
-4. Upload the images from the `/images/` folder, be sure not to rename them.
+3. Upload the images from the `/Images/` folder, be sure not to rename them.
-5. Save!
+4. Save!

 You may now customize Naut by either adding your own unique CSS Styles after Naut, or by visiting the [Naut Addons Repository](https://github.com/Axel--/Naut-for-reddit/tree/master/Addons)!